DhushanthanK/Scanning-Documents-with-Perspective-Transformation/README.md

 - **Matplotlib**: For visualizing images and results.
 - **easyocr**: For text recognition in the document image.
 - **Jupyter Notebook**: For interactive development and documentation.
+- **Google Translate API**: For translating extracted text into Traditional Chinese(or any other language).

 ## How to Run